opendilab/DI-engine-docs/source/02_algo/model_based_rl_eng.rst

   But Model-Based RL also has several problems in the model learning part, for example,

-  - There will be errors in the environment model, and with the iterative interaction between the algorithm and the environment model, the accumulated error will become larger and larger, making it difficult for the algorithm to converge to the optimal solution.
+  - There will be errors in the dynamics model, and with the iterative interaction between the agent and the dynamics model, the error induced by the model will compound over time, making it difficult for the algorithm to converge to the optimal solution.
   - The environment model lacks generality, and every time a problem is changed, the model must be re-modeled.

 **How to use the environment model for policy optimization?**

-Model utilization mainly emphasizes that Model-Based RL algorithms use environmental models to assist policy learning, such as model-based planning or model-based policy learning.
+Model utilization mainly emphasizes that Model-Based RL algorithms use dynamics models to assist policy learning, such as model-based planning or model-based policy learning.

   - Both `ExIt <https://arxiv.org/abs/1705.08439>`_ [5]_ and `AlphaZero <https://arxiv.org/abs/1712.01815>`_ [6]_ are based on expert iteration and Monte Carlo tree search methods to learn strategies.
   - `POPLIN <https://openreview.net/forum?id=H1exf64KwH>`_ [7]_ does online planning based on the environment model, and proposes optimization ideas for action space and parameter space respectively.